fioprotocol/fips/fip-7.md

 }
 ```
 ###### New fee
-A new fee will be created for `deactivate_fio_address` .
-This fee will be of type 0 and should cost 400000000 SUF.
+A new fee will be created for `deactivate_fio_address`.
+This fee will not be bundle eligible and should cost ~400000000 SUF.

 ## Specification
 ### Dactivate Domain